cryskram/Bilobe/README.md

     - `cd /to/the/bilobe/repoFolder`<br>
     - `bash update.sh`

+    - Alternatively you can download the .sh file from the release page that will be updated with the new version, and follow the same steps of the alternative installation procedure

     > **_This will pull the code from the repo and rebuild Bilobe with the new version._**